Tonneau: Tonneau cover

+The year and model of a truck determine the size of its tonneau.
+Many dealers will recommend using a tape measure to measure the truck bed.

-Race cars
+Touring cars

 Early open-bodied touring-type automobiles used tonneau covers to protect unoccupied rear seats.
 As early as the 1930s, lakes racers, searching for an extra competitive edge, imitated early automobile construction and skinned the cockpits of their roadsters and streamliners with removable canvas.
 The skins covered gaping cockpits that would otherwise disturb airflow and create undue drag; as a result, tonneau-equipped cars ultimately went faster with a given amount of power.

 Sports cars

-Tonneau covers are available for open sports cars such as the Porsche Boxster, MG, Triumph, and Austin-Healey.
+Tonneau covers are used in lieu of hard or soft convertible tops on open sports cars such as the MG, Triumph, Austin-Healey, and Porsche Boxster.
 These covers, often made of natural or artificial leather, cover the entire passenger compartment, and are zippered so the driver's seat can be uncovered while the rest of the interior remains covered.
-Tonneau covers may be used in lieu of hard or soft convertible tops.